confdroid/selected-publications/README.md

 If no errors are printed in the console, you are good to push it on GitHub.
 Your publications will automatically added on CASTLE HomePage.

+## About Display Order

+The default order in the [Publication](http://sccpu2.cse.ust.hk/castle/publication/) page is `date descending` (the latest publication is shown on the top).
+The date of each publication is defined by the [`date` field](./publications.template.js#L4) in declaration file.
+The value of `date` field is a [ECMA date string](https://262.ecma-international.org/11.0/#sec-date-time-string-format), e.g., `2021` and `2021-12-31`.
+If only year is provided, it will be considered as `year-01-01`.
+Please try to give precise publication date.
+It is discouraged to only provider year in the date string.

+The [Publication](http://sccpu2.cse.ust.hk/castle/publication/) page has its own sort control panel, which can sort publications by title, author, date, or search similarity with or without reverse order.

 ## Contact

 This repository and publication website are maintained by Wuqi Aaron Zhang (wuqi.zhang@connect.ust.hk) ([@Troublor](https://github.com/Troublor)).